-Kroger to phase out plastic bags at all stores
+Kroger to phase out plastic bags at all stores, starting with QFC in Seattle

-CINCINNATI (AP) — The nation’s largest grocery chain will be plastic-bag free at all of its nearly 2,800 stores by 2025.
+CINCINNATI — The nation’s largest grocery chain will be plastic-bag free at all of its nearly 2,800 stores by 2025.

 Kroger Co., which orders about 6 billion bags each year, will begin phasing out their use immediately at one of its chains based in Seattle, a city that has been proactive on reducing plastic use.